hashkat/hashkat/docs/keywords.md

 ##W

 ####weights
-**(type: n/a)** This follows the same procedure as thresholds.
-Instead of defining the thresholds for grouping agents, it defines the probability of selecting one of the groups of agents.

-####weights
-**(type: n/a)** This variable allows the code to read in the add and follow variables for each agent.
-This should always be declared in the input file for every agent.
+**(type: n/a)** In the *ranks* section, this follows the same procedure as thresholds, but instead of defining the thresholds for grouping agents, it defines the probability of selecting one of the groups of agents.
+In the *agents* sections, this variable allows the code to read in the add and follow variables for each agent, and should always be declared in the input file for every agent.

 ##X